thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 ### It delays feedback

+Remember, Continuous Integration is a practice to ensure always working software on mainline and to get feedback within minutes whether a change broke the application or not.

+With feature branching this feedback is delayed.
 As long as we have not merged our branch back to mainline, we simply do not know if our changes broke the application or not.
 Continuous Integration is only triggered the minute we are merging back to mainline.
+Only then starts the integration of what is on the branch into the codebase.

 ![It delays feedback](/images/on-the-evilness-of-feature-branching-the-problems/it-delays-feedback.png)